Overview of Object Storage

 Limits on Object Storage Resources

-To set tenancy or compartment-specific storage limits for Object Storage, administrators can use quotas.
+To set tenancy or compartment-specific storage limits, administrators can use Object Storage Quotas.

 Other limits include: